semtexzv/QTrader/README.md

 ### Project goals
 Creating simple framework that could be used as a core to implement variety of trading bots(strategies),optimizing them using evolutionary algorithms and testing them on range of bitcoin exchanges
 ### Current Status
 Currently WIP, more work done every day.
+No documentation is currently done.
+Project only recently emerged from prototype phase.